NinevaStudios/nineva-docs/docs/ue-plugins/google-play-unreal.md

 # **Setup**

-!> It is better to follow the official [Google Documentation for Setting Up Google Play Games Services](https://developers.google.com/games/services/console/enabling#android).
+!> It is recommended to follow the official [Google Documentation for Setting Up Google Play Games Services](https://developers.google.com/games/services/console/enabling#android) instead of this guide.
 You can also follow the guide below but please refer to the official docs if something is not clear regarding the project setup.

 !> If you encounter issues please check the [list of the most common problems](https://developers.google.com/games/services/console/enabling#avoiding_common_setup_problems) and double-check everything